1jGabriel/lightning-nodes-android/README.md

   layer, and domain layer doesn't have any dependency
 - There are some tests (LightningCardTest, ExtensionsTests, NodesListViewModel, NodesListState)
 - The LightningCardTest is using espresso and compose
+- MainActivity is the entrypoint of the application
+- modules.kt file contains all setup of dependency injection